OPPD is nearly done rebuilding transmissions lines destroyed by the June 2017 tornadoes that left more than 76,000 customers without power.

-A combined 12 miles of transmission lines in Sarpy and Cass Counties were destroyed, including a seven-mile portion of a 20 mile, 345-kilovolt transmission line just south of the Omaha metro area.
-That voltage is the highest used by OPPD and the seven miles is the longest stretch of storm-damaged lines in the utility’s history.
+A combined 12 miles of transmission line in Sarpy and Cass counties were destroyed, including a seven-mile portion of a 20-mile, 345-kilovolt transmission line just south of the Omaha metro area.
+That voltage is the highest used by OPPD.
+The seven-mile portion is the longest stretch of storm-damaged lines in the utility’s history.

 “It became evident just how bad it was when line maintenance technicians drove the lines and saw it firsthand,” Buelt said.
 “We knew a major river crossing was down.
 That was our first indicator that it was pretty bad.”